Teoroo-CMC/DoE_Course_Material/Week_2/README.md

 # Week 2: DoE - Design of Experiments

 By the end of this part of the course, you should be able to:
-- Understand "orthogonal" and factorial design
+- Understand how experimental design can be used for the building of empirical models
 - Understand key issues in statistical design of experiments

 Before attending these lectures, it would be good to freshen up your knowledge about statistics.
 Please have a looka at the [Workshop "extra"](Workshop_extra/README.md), which cover some excercises in basic probability and statistics using python.